If you’re looking for the skinny on some sleek new arrows for your carefully picked crossbow, you’re in luck.

-Buying some can be confusing, wading through the jargon can be tough but it’s really quite simple.
+Buying some can be confusing and wading through the jargon can be tough, but it’s really quite simple.
 You’re essentially looking for a straight stick to put behind a point to launch at a game.

 There are three main materials that crossbow arrows are made of: aluminum, fiberglass and carbon fiber.
 Each has its strengths and weaknesses.

 - Not susceptible to shearing apart or arrow spine separation